 I suggest taking regular breaks from the computer and limit the amount of time you spend looking at your smartphone.
 Contact lens wearers are much more susceptible to dry eyes and, therefore, should rest their eyes more when dealing with electronics in order to limit the painful symptoms of dry eyes.

 Using eye drops can really help to relieve the symptoms of dry eyes, especially for contact lens wearers.

-You could try: Blueberries and blackcurrants both have lots of vitamin C. This is essential for maintaining good eye health, as it helps to strengthen blood vessels and improves blood flow to the eyes.
-Alternatively, you may wish to try a vitamin C supplement.
-You could try A.Vogel Nature C tablets which only use fresh ingredients which are naturally occurring in vitamin C.
+Blueberries and blackcurrants also have lots of vitamin C which is essential for maintaining good eye health as it helps to strengthen blood vessels and improves blood flow to the eyes.
+Alternatively, you may wish to try a vitamin C supplement such as A.Vogel Nature C tablets.
+These only use fresh ingredients that are naturally rich in vitamin C.